Steve McQueen’s Bullitt 1968 Mustang GT Vs The New Ford Mustang Bullitt Limited Edition 2019

 Thus, the 1968 Mustang driven by Steve McQueen in Bullitt was durable.
 The 1968 Mustangs held up well in accidents, rarely rusted all the way through and therefore many of those now 50-year-old cars similar to the one Steve McQueen drove in Bullitt are still on the road and still running smoothly.
 Will the same be true of the 2019 models?
 Only time will tell.

-While Steve McQueen’s 1968 Mustang handled very well for its time, we can assume the suspension and steering in the 2019 Mustang Bullitt are far superior, due to breakthroughs in the engineering of autos.
-Still, for durability, and ease of repair there is a lot to be said for the simplicity of what is under the hood, and toughness in the suspension of the 1968 Ford Mustang GT.
+While Steve McQueen’s 1968 Mustang handled very well for its time, we can assume the suspension and steering in the 2019 Mustang Bullitt are far superior due to breakthroughs in the engineering of autos.
+Still, for durability and ease of repair, there is a lot to be said for the simplicity of what is under the hood and toughness in the suspension of the 1968 Ford Mustang GT.

-The 2019 Bullitt Mustang comes with a six-speed manual transmission, but the original 1968 Mustang came with four different types of transmissions, including the four-speed manual transmission in the Mustang Steve McQueen drove in Bullett.
+The 2019 Bullitt Mustang comes with a six-speed manual transmission, but the original 1968 Mustang came with four different types of transmissions, including the four-speed manual transmission in the Mustang Steve McQueen drove in Bullitt.
 The rest were three-speed transmissions including two automatic options.

-The body design differences between the 1968 Mustang GT and the 2019 Bullitt Mustang are rather obvious, it is the headlights and the front grill that seems to have changed the most.
+The body design differences between the 1968 Mustang GT and the 2019 Bullitt Mustang are rather obvious, it is the headlights and the front grill that seem to have changed the most.
 While the 2019 Bullitt is very aerodynamic, there is a lot to be said for the functional styling of the round headlights of the 1968 Mustang.

 The 2019 Mustang Bullitt was created to honor Steve McQueen’s original 1968 Bullitt, but could it compete with it?